Last Updated on July 14, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-Under section 48900(k) of the Education Code, a child may be punished if they:
+Under section 48900(k) of the Education Code, a student may be punished if they:

 This is the “catch-all” discipline section of the Education Code.
-It catches almost all of student conduct which a school wants to punish not covered by other code sections.
-It really gives school officials a green light to punish, sometimes for the most minor infractions imaginable.
+The language is vague and overbroad, and schools often use it to punish conduct not covered by other suspension sections.
+It really gives school officials a green light to punish students, sometimes for the most minor infractions imaginable.

 Another one which comes to mind: students have been punished for WATCHING a fight.
-Now, as far as I know, watching a fight is not punishable, even under THIS section, but needless to say Districts can sometimes stretch their authority to attempt to cover just standing there and looking!
+Now, as far as I know, watching a fight is not punishable, even under this section.
+Needless to say school districts can sometimes stretch their authority to attempt to cover just standing there and looking!

-Now of course, it really is up to each individual school as far as HOW they apply this code.
+It really is up to each individual school how they apply this code.
 For example, one school may rarely have suspensions for disruption or defiance.
-Others issue these hourly.
-It all depends on the personnel in charge.
+Other schools may issue these hourly to students.
+It all depends on the school personnel in charge.

-When you are called in to be told your son or daughter is being suspended from a California public school for disruption or defiance, know that often your logical arguments showing there was no disruption or willful defiance may fall on deaf ears.
+When parents are called about a suspension for disruption or defiance, logical arguments showing there was no disruption or willful defiance may fall on deaf ears.
 The next step is usually to follow the suspension appeal process (if there is one), and/or pursue some other form of potential remedy such as filing a records correction request after the fact.